-Table 7: Evaluation Results for Cultural Enrichment One College One Vision Item Criteria of Effectiveness Baseline Results Provision for Cultural Enrichment CCSSE questions pertaining to having conversations with students of a different race or ethnicity (question 4s: 80% of students responding "sometimes", "often" or "very often" that they had serious conversations with students of a different race or ethnicity.
-81.4% of students responded "sometimes", "often" or "very often" on the 2014 CCSSE survey question pertaining to having serious conversations with students of a different race or ethnicity. % of students responding "sometimes", "often" or "very often" on CCSSE questions on having serious conversations with students of a different race or ethnicity: Spring 2016: 76.9% Spring 2017: 71.2% Spring 2018: 59.8% (Questions 4s and 4t were combined in Spring 2018) (Next administration March/April 2019) CCSSE questions pertaining to having conversations with students that have different religious beliefs, political opinions, or personal values. (question 4t): 80% of students responding "sometimes", "often" or "very often" that they had serious conversations with students with different religious beliefs, political opinions, or personal values.
-81.0% of students responded "sometimes", "often" or "very often" on the 2014 CCSSE survey question pertaining to having serious conversations with students with differing religious beliefs, political opinions or personal values. % of students responding "sometimes", "often" or "very often" on CCSSE questions on having serious conversations with students that have different religious beliefs, political opinions, or personal values: Spring 2016: 76.6% Spring 2017: 71.2% Spring 2018: 59.8% (Questions 4s and 4t were combined in Spring 2018) (Next administration March/April 2019)
+Table 7.
+Evaluation Results for Cultural Enrichment One College One Vision Item Criteria of Effectiveness Baseline Results Provision for Cultural Enrichment CCSSE questions pertaining to having conversations with students of a different race or ethnicity (question 4s: 80% of students responding "sometimes", "often" or "very often" that they had serious conversations with students of a different race or ethnicity.
+81.4% of students responded "sometimes", "often" or "very often" on the 2014 CCSSE survey question pertaining to having serious conversations with students of a different race or ethnicity. % of students responding "sometimes", "often" or "very often" on CCSSE questions on having serious conversations with students of a different race or ethnicity: Spring 2016: 76.9% Spring 2017: 71.2% Spring 2018: 59.8% Spring 2019: 69.8% Spring 2020: Due to Covid-19 the CCSSE was not administered this year.
+Spring 2021: 57.9% (Questions 4s and 4t were combined in Spring 2018)

+(September 1, 2021 CCSSE questions pertaining to having conversations with students that have different religious beliefs, political opinions, or personal values. (question 4t): 80% of students responding "sometimes", "often" or "very often" that they had serious conversations with students with different religious beliefs, political opinions, or personal values.
+81.0% of students responded "sometimes", "often" or "very often" on the 2014 CCSSE survey question pertaining to having serious conversations with students with differing religious beliefs, political opinions or personal values. % of students responding "sometimes", "often" or "very often" on CCSSE questions on having serious conversations with students that have different religious beliefs, political opinions, or personal values: Spring 2016: 76.6% Spring 2017: 71.2% Spring 2018: 59.8% Spring 2019: 69.8% Spring 2020: Due to Covid-19 the CCSSE was not administered this year.
+Spring 2021: 57.9% (Questions 4s and 4t were combined in Spring 2018) CCSSE questions pertaining to encouraging contact among students from different economic, social, and racial or ethnic backgrounds (question 9c): 80% of students responding "some", "quite a bit" or "very much" that CC encourages contact among students from different backgrounds.
+88.2% of students responded "some", "quite a bit" or "very much" on the 2014 CCSSE survey question pertaining to CC encouraging contact among students from different economic, social, and racial or ethnic backgrounds. % of students responding "some", "quite a bit" or "very much" on CCSSE questions pertaining to CC encouraging contact among students from different economic, social, and racial or ethnic backgrounds: Spring 2016: 81.5% Spring 2017: 82.2% Spring 2018: 87.9% Spring 2019: 84.0% Spring 2020: Due to Covid-19 the CCSSE was not administered this year.
+The next administration will be in Spring 2021.
+Spring 2021: 57.9%